‘I do not want to take Kanye West seriously. But I know that we have to.’

 As a rule, the polling firm pays close attention to third-party candidates because of their potential to shake up the status quo.
 That was the calculus at Redfield & Wilton for adding West into their data research.
 So, for as long as it is officially possible for West to be in the race, the firm will be tracking his progress.

-“We measure all the variables that could have an impact,” said Redfield.
+“We measure all the variables that could have an impact,” Redfield said.
 “It would be a mistake not to at least look at the prospect of what happens if he does run.”

-That’s the major question — What could happen?
+That’s the major question: What could happen?
 What do the next four months of political discourse look like if West continues to flirt with a presidential run?

 Even with the leaks in cultural capital because of his own combustible comments about slavery, Trump and the 13th Amendment, West is still viewed by some as a powerful symbol of protest.

 His first real political moment came in 2005.
 From the stage of a live Hurricane Katrina telethon fundraiser, the rapper went completely off script (or did he?) and declared, “George Bush doesn’t care about black people.”
-That was almost a decade-and-a-half ago.
+That was almost a decade and a half ago.
 But West’s singular ability to tap into the roadblocks and rapture of his community is still apparent in his art.

-His recent video “Wash Us In The Blood” is an exhibition of both black celebration and black pain.
+His recent video “Wash Us in the Blood” is an exhibition of both black celebration and black pain.
 There is police brutality, pulpit praise and gangsters walking through prison halls.
 Next to those images West’s pixelated face appears on screen rapping about fake news, the holy spirit and how misunderstood he is.

 Pollster Woodbury said the video is a visual manifestation of what he has been hearing in political focus groups recently.